 2. Reach out.
 Show support for individuals and organizations within our community.
 Since March 2020, we have helped connect artists and arts organizations with over $33,000 worth of extra support.

 The Canada Council for the Arts is urging arts organizations to carefully and thoroughly document their losses related to cancelled shows, lost box office guarantees, aborted contracts etc. Do you have a skill set that might help an arts organization do a good job of this?
 Have an hour for an online consultation to help out?
 Send us an email.

 There are organizations set up to offer aid to artists in unprecedented times of emergency and need.
 These organizations are now overwhelmed with requests and underfunded.
 Want to donate some money but not sure the best place to give?
 Get in touch.
 We can help.

 3. Continue to enjoy the arts.
-Seemingly overnight, artistic content is popping up everywhere online, much of it for free.
-This is because artists and arts organizations realize that they are needed.
+A silver lining to the pandemic, artistic content is popping up everywhere online, much of it for free.
+This is because artists and arts organizations are needed.
 During this unprecedented global crisis and unfamiliar social isolation, we desperately need ways to find beauty, consider the bigger picture, connect to other people, and use our imaginations.
 Check out this list of online galleries, museums, local e-book sales and more.
 We will continue to update this resource.

 4. Hold onto hope.
-Amid shock, fear, disorientation and homeschooling (!), we are all already pivoting.
+Amid shock, fear, disorientation, and homeschooling (!), many of us are rapidly adjusting.
 Every business, large or small, for profit or non-profit, is digging deep and using creativity to look at our workplaces, modes of communication, priorities and outcomes to adapt.
 We believe in the creativity and resilience of Newfoundlanders and Labradorians and we are looking forward to adapting through this with you.

 For those of you in the arts community, here is a list of resources (funding information, online opportunities, communities, ideas, etc.) that may help.